gianmarcopicarella/cv-assignments-uu/README.md

 # Computer Vision 22/23 course assignments

 You will find a **report.pdf** document detailing my algorithms and the corresponding implementations in each assignment's folder.
-You can watch my results for assignment 2 & 3 on Youtube by clicking on one of the following thumbnail.

 <a href="https://www.youtube.com/watch?v=w_70cBssigg"><img src="https://raw.githubusercontent.com/gianmarcopicarella/cv-assignments-uu/main/readme/voxel_3d_reconstruction.gif" width="240"></a>
 <a href="https://www.youtube.com/watch?v=2K0LduuL0rc"><img src="https://raw.githubusercontent.com/gianmarcopicarella/cv-assignments-uu/main/readme/color_based_voxel_labeling.gif" width="240"></a>